ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In fact, the document's recent revision history (the tree of revisions - remember we could have more than one of each revision number) - is kept.

 You can't use {{site.data.keyword.cloudant_short_notm}}'s revision tree as a version control system to retrieve or *roll back* to an older revision.
-Once a revision is superseded, the document body of the older revision is deleted and its disk space is recovered in a process called *compaction*.
+Once a revision is superseded, the document body of the older revision is deleted, and its disk space is recovered in a process called *compaction*.
 Compaction occurs automatically in {{site.data.keyword.cloudant_short_notm}}, so it's not safe to assume that old revisions are available to be retrieved.
 {: note}

 To summarize, revision tokens are generated by the database on add,  edit, and delete.
 (You never need to create your own revision tokens.)